EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Existence of EFX on Bipartite Multi-Graphs for Monotone Valuations

-In this section, we prove our main positive result, where we show that, for any fair division instance on a bipartite multi-graph, $\efx$ allocations always exist and can be computed in polynomial time (Theorem~\ref{thm:multi-bipartite-main}).
-Note that, as we have already discussed in Section~\ref{sec:orientations} that $\efx$ orientations may not exist for these instances, we know that an $\efx$ allocation would allocate some items to an agent who may not value it.
+In this section, we prove our main result showing that any fair division instance on a bipartite multi-graph with \emph{monotone} valuations always admits an $\efx$ allocation.
+Furthermore, such allocations can be computed in pseudo-polynomial time for \emph{monotone} valuations and in polynomial time for \emph{cancelable} valuations, a strict superclass of additive valuations (Theorem~\ref{thm:multi-bipartite-main}).
+Recall that (as discussed in Section~\ref{sec:orientations}), $\efx$ orientations may not exist for these instances, and hence, we know that an $\efx$ allocation would allocate some items to an agent who may not value them.

-We will denote a fair division instance on a bipartite multi-graph by $G = (S \sqcup T, E)$, where $S$ and $T$ represent the two bi-partitions parts of its skeleton.
-We begin by discussing the main idea (in Section~\ref{sec:allocations-idea}) of our technique and then define some concepts and properties (in Section~\ref{sec:definition-4}) useful for our proof (in Sections~\ref{sec:allocations-proof1}, \ref{sec:allocations-proof2}, \ref{sec:allocations-proof3}, and \ref{sec:complete-allocation}).
+We will denote a fair division instance on a bipartite multi-graph by $G = (S \sqcup T, E)$, where $S$ and $T$ represent the two bi-partition parts of its skeleton.
+We begin by discussing the main idea of our technique (in Section~\ref{sec:allocations-idea}) and then define some concepts and properties (in Section~\ref{sec:definition-4}) useful for our proof (in Sections~\ref{sec:allocations-proof1}, \ref{sec:allocations-proof2}, \ref{sec:allocations-proof3}, \ref{sec:safe-set}, and \ref{sec:complete-allocation}).
+For the ease of understanding, we have further presented an example of executing our algorithm step by step on a bipartite multi-graph with additive valuations (see Appendix \ref{appendixA}).